MAKO

 PROCESS

-The project stated that we had to do a "simple character design…" but I wanted to see what all I could do in my first time playing with 3D!
+The project stated that we had to do a "simple character design…" but I wanted to see what all I could do in 3D - especially with it being my first time using the software!
 I also knew I wanted to do something with sharks.
 I have always loved the way people tend to humanize sharks, and I wanted to do something with that as well.
 I worked on crafting a narrative of a shark boy who was afraid of the ocean because I thought it would be funny.
 I then shifted to research with character inspiration and mood inspiration.

-The project stated that we had to do a "simple character design…" but I wanted to see what all I could do in my first time playing with 3D!
+The project stated that we had to do a "simple character design…" but I wanted to see what all I could do in 3D - especially with it being my first time using the software!
 I also knew I wanted to do something with sharks.
 I have always loved the way people tend to humanize sharks, and I wanted to do something with that as well.
 I worked on crafting a narrative of a shark boy who was afraid of the ocean because I thought it would be funny.
 I then shifted to research with character inspiration and mood inspiration.

 After looking at some character inspiration, I began sketching out the little dude, and working on some character turn-arounds as well!
 I made sure to keep him somewhat simple since this was my first time working in a 3D program.